-At the national level, the responsibility for ensuring the safety of the American food supply is shared among multiple agencies that collectively administer at least 35 laws (Shames, 2007).

-Twenty-eight House and Senate Committees provide oversight of these statutes.
-Primary oversight in the House is through the Agriculture Committee and the Commerce Committee.
-In the Senate, the Agriculture, Nutrition and Forestry Committee; and the Labor and Human Resources there are over 50 interagency agreements to govern the combined food safety oversight responsibilities of the various agencies.
+At the national level, the responsibility for ensuring the safety of the American food supply in the House is through the Agriculture Committee and the Commerce Committee.
+In the Senate, the Agriculture, Nutrition and Forestry Committee; and the Labor and Human Resources and Related Agencies Appropriation Subcommittee also oversees food safety statues.
+Additionally, there are over 50 interagency agreements to govern the combined food safety oversight responsibilities of the various agencies.
 The federal system is supplemented by the states, which have their own statutes, regulations, and agencies for regulating and inspecting the safety and quality of food products (Robinson, 2004).